ChahidAbderrazak/academic-website/content/publication/IEEE-Access_SCSA_WS2019/index.md

 ---
-title: " Residual Water Suppression Using the Squared Eigenfunctions of the Schrödinger Operator"
+title: " Residual Water Suppression Using the Squared Eigenfunctions of the Schrodinger Operator"
 authors:
 - admin
 - Fahad Albalawi